 A century ago timber cutters worked the mountain and although it is thickly forested now you will still see some remnants of that time and information boards explain the history.

 Something else to watch out for, especially if you visit in summer, is the Birdswing Butterfly vine.
-Birdswing Butterflies are the largest in Australia with pretty coloured markings.
-They are quite endangered now but as they specially seek out this vine to lay their eggs there’s a good chance of seeing them if the timing is right.
+Birdwing Butterflies are the largest in Australia with pretty coloured markings.
+They are quite endangered now but as they especially seek out this vine to lay their eggs there’s a good chance of seeing them if the timing is right.

 Arriving early meant we got out on the skywalk on our own and aside from one tour group that rushed past us halfway through we only saw a few other people on the track.
 It was a different story 90 minutes later when we got back to the cafe, by late morning the car park was quite full and you would have had quite a different experience if you were heading out onto the track then.